npyalex/mindPaint/README.md

 The code is currently arranged in such a way that higher concentration should result in high-contrast images, while a state of meditation should result in more complex geometry being generated.

+View your brainwave numbers by pressing 'n'.

-Take a screenshot by pressing 'C'.
+Take a screenshot by pressing 'c'.
 Screenshots are stored in the sketch folder.

+Enter Meditation Mode by pressing 'm'.
+In this mode MindPaint will generate a starburst shape.
+The deeper in meditation the user is, the larger the starburst.
+Press 'q' while in Meditaion Mode to return to the painter.

 ### Contents
 This project's paintings can be generated in two ways: